The Pirbright Institute Modern Slavery & Human Trafficking Statement for 2025-2026

 4.3 Respond to guidance and changes in legislation on Modern Slavery and Human Trafficking.

-4.7 Conduct an analysis of our top one hundred direct suppliers (forty-two completed in 2023) and all new suppliers.
-Using the process established during 2023 we will continue targeted spot checks across our supplier database, performing credit checks, checking delivery against contract and physical location checks to identify suppliers who are vulnerable and most at risk of employing forced labour or slavery.
-We will introduce metrics to measure our performance in this area.
+4.7 Conduct an analysis of all new direct suppliers.
+Using the process established during 2023 and performance metrics introduced in 2024, we will continue targeted spot checks across our supplier database, performing credit checks, checking delivery against contract and physical location checks to identify suppliers who are vulnerable and most at risk of employing forced labour or slavery.

 5. EQUALITY & DIVERSITY